sashdc/Module1challenge/readme.md

 - Consolidating CSS selectors and properties
 - Organizing them to follow the semantic structure of the HTML elements
 - Including comments before each element or section of the page
-- Adding Alt atttributes to images
+- Adding Alt atttributes to images and icons

 ## Installation